Table of Contents

 45-70 or 30-30?
 We Choose...

-In this in-depth comparison between the 45-70 vs 30-30 rounds, our team chooses the 30-30 round because it has significantly reduced drawback and less ammo drop, giving it a flatter trajectory.
-Since the 30-30 Winchester round is lighter and slimmer, it also has a higher velocity, faster speed, and a slightly more reach than the Government magnum ammo.
+In this in-depth comparison between the 45-70 vs 30-30 rounds, our team chose the 30-30 round because it has significantly reduced drawback and less ammo drop, giving it a flatter trajectory.
+Since the 30-30 Winchester round is lighter and slimmer, it also has a higher velocity, faster speed, and a slightly more reach than the 45-70 Government.

 Looking for a good read?
 Here’s our review of the Top-Rated Progressive Reloading Presses.